macmcmeans/isaacCSPRNG/README.md

 from Rinquin's original random and rand methods.
 Since ISAAC is a CSPRNG, I also added functions to perform simple vernam (XOR) encryption.
 As an academic option, I added the ability to save and set the generator's internal state via JSON.
 Lastly, unseeded instances will internally set themselves with a default seed from Window.crypto values.
-This mode would be suitable for Monte Carlo simulations where deterministic output is not reqwuired.
+This would be suitable for Monte Carlo simulations where deterministic output is not required.

 There are surprisingly few JavaScript examples of this CSRPNG.
 Considering it's over 20 years old, and has never been proven broken, one would expect more mention of it.